amosyu2000/pacemaker-dcm/README.md

 1. Download the repository from the master branch on GitHub
 2. Extract the .zip
 3. Run `npm install` in the root directory (where the package.json file is found)
+4. Run `npm run rebuild` in the root directory (this will rebuild the `serialport` library so that is compatible with the Electron Node.js environment)
-4. Run `npm run electron:serve` in the root directory
+5. Run `npm run electron:serve` in the root directory

 ## License